Amaranth Seeds (Amaranthus hypochondriacus)

 We are currently offering 5 varieties of Amaranth Seeds (Amaranthus hypochondriacus).

 Purple-flowered, stunning 6-10 foot plants.
 Amazing seed production.
 Black shiny, glowing seeds smell like chocolate as they cook, have a sweet flavour and pleasant texture, with an aftertaste like corn.
 Simmer 10-12 minutes in an equal volume of water.

 Beautiful golden/bronze flowerheads.
 6-8 feet.
 Light coloured seeds.
 Might have a few burgundy flower heads.

-Burgundy, bronze or red flowerheads on 4-10 ft stalks.
-Sow, barely covered, late May early June.
+Burgundy, bronze, cream or red flowerheads on 6-10 ft stalks.
+Sow, barely covered, late May or early June.
 Young leaves great in salads, and excellent steamed.
 Light golden, high protein seeds cook up in 10 minutes simmered with an equal volume of water..